Jennings Environmental Education Center: History

 This first humans arrived in the Jennings Environmental Education Area nearly 15,000 years ago.
-These paleo-Indians followed the receding glaciers at the end of the ice age in pursuit of wooly mammoths and giant ground sloths.
+These paleo-Indians followed the receding glaciers at the end of the ice age in pursuit of woolly mammoths and giant ground sloths.
 It is believed that overhunting the mammoths and sloths lead to their eventual extinction.

 The Iroquois settled in the area and began to farm the land by the end of the 16th century.
 They used fire to open areas for farming.
 This may have helped to sustain the prairie environment that is currently at Jennings Environmental Education Center.

 European pioneers from the Thirteen Colonies and New France passed through the area and used the Venango Path an Indian trail, portions of which have since been paved over by Pennsylvania Route 528.
 The trail extended from Pittsburgh to Franklin.
 It was used by historical figures such as Tecumseh, Marquis de LaFayette and George Washington.

 The area was not heavily settled until the 1800s.
 The first settlers cleared the land of its standing trees and began farming.
 The land was not ideal for farming and soon people looked for other uses of the land.
 They discovered coal and the mining of coal became a booming industry in Western Pennsylvania.

 Jennings Environmental Education Center is named for Dr. Otto Emery Jennings.
 He was a renowned botanist who searched throughout Pennsylvania for unique plant species.
 He discovered the Prairie in 1905 and was instrumental in the purchase and protection of the area by the Western Pennsylvania Conservancy.
 Jennings ensured that the area would be protected for the enjoyment and future education of many generations of Pennsylvanians.
 It became a nature reserve in 1952.
 Jennings Environmental Education Center was established in 1979.

 Directly across Route 8 from the park is the Old Stone House which is owned and operated by Slippery Rock University.
 The house served as a tavern and inn from 1822 until the mid-1800s.
 George Washington and Christopher Gist also traveled through the vicinity in 1753 while on their historic mission to Fort LeBoeuf prior to the French and Indian War.
 Interpretive signs and information regarding Washington's Trail are located in Jennings and at the Old Stone House.
 The Old Stone House is open on weekends and tours and programs take place regularly throughout the year.
 The neighboring Foltz Schoolhouse is located on Jennings property and is in the process of being restored.